 What will I be reimbursed for?

-The Clinical Research Network will reimburse you directly for your involvement in any meetings or activities as part of this Service.
+The NIHR Clinical Research Network will reimburse you directly for your involvement in any meetings or activities as part of this Service.
 This will consist of:

 • Payment for your time

-• Any other expenses incurred
+• Any expenses incurred

 You are required to notify HM Revenue and Customs local office of fees received only if your annual income exceeds your personal income tax allowance at the end of the financial year.
 You are responsible for calculating whether you need to pay any tax or National Insurance.
 The NIHR provides guidance on Tax and National Insurance.